ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 requests from WebTransport data streams.
 If the server needs to limit the rate of incoming requests, it has alternative mechanisms at its disposal:

-* `HTTP_REQUEST_REJECTED` error code defined in [I-D.ietf-quic-http] indicates
-  the receiving HTTP/3 stack that the request was not processed in any way.
+* `HTTP_REQUEST_REJECTED` error code defined in [HTTP3] indicates the receiving HTTP/3 stack that the request was not processed in any way.
 * HTTP status code 429 indicates that the request was rejected due to rate limiting {{!RFC6585}}.
 Unlike the previous method, this signal is directly propagated to the application.

 # WebTransport Features

-Http3Transport provides a full set of features described in
-[I-D.vvv-webtransport-overview]: unidirectional streams, bidirectional streams and datagrams, initiated by either endpoint.
+Http3Transport provides a full set of features described in [OVERVIEW]: unidirectional streams, bidirectional streams and datagrams, initiated by either endpoint.

 Session IDs are used to demultiplex streams and datagrams belonging to different Http3Transport sessions.
-On the wire, those are encoded using QUIC variable length integer scheme described in [I-D.ietf-quic-transport].
+On the wire, those are encoded using QUIC variable length integer scheme described in [QUIC-TRANSPORT].

 ## Unidirectional streams